Monday, August 11, 2014

 Shaped by Who we love

-St. Clare said that who we love shapes us.
+St. Clare once said, "who we love shapes us."

 Some human beings consider themselves to be simply an organism whose shape is predetermined by genetics.
 When they become human is based on subjective analysis.
 Perhaps a human being starts when the shape is identifiable, or maybe when the first breath is taken postpartum, or when we can recognize in form and structure a viable life.
 Or maybe in defective shape, or inconvenient circumstances what is in the womb isn't even human -- at least to some.